Today's Top Gainer

 (b) The Company has a regular program of physical verification of its fixed assets under which fixed assets are verified in a phased manner over a period of three years, which, in our opinion, is reasonable having regard to the size of the Company and the nature of its assets.
 In accordance with this program, certain fixed assets were verified during the year and no material discrepancies were noticed on such verification.

-(ii) The inventory of the company has been physically verified by the management at reasonable the year.
-No material discrepancies were noticed
+(ii) The inventory of the company has been physically verified by the management at reasonable intervals during the year.
+No material discrepancies were noticed.